View

 For smaller businesses or businesses looking to purchase a smaller quantity of IT supplies, purchasing directly from a manufacturer may not end up being more cost-effective.
 Instead, purchasing IT Supplies from a reseller or distributor may be cheaper as minimum-quantities are not stipulated.

-Resellers are intermediaries in the distribution chain and act as the middlemen between manufacturers and end-consumers (you).
+Resellers are intermediaries in the distribution chain and act as the middlemen between manufacturers and end-consumers (you), often functioning as both hardware and software suppliers.
 The most common types of resellers (such as retailers) supply IT hardware and software supplies that they have bought from the manufacturer at wholesale price.
 However, some resellers offer additional services, such as adding supplementary software and / or applications to hardware before selling on to consumers.
 These resellers are considered as value-added resellers (VARs) and offer smaller businesses the ability to customise products to suit organisational needs.

-Unlike manufacturers which typically specialise in a specific product or a small range of products, resellers usually offer purchasers and broader range of hardware and software making them a more viable option for companies looking to source a range of IT supplies, as well as those seeking advice on product compatibility.
+Unlike manufacturers which typically specialise in a specific product or a small range of products, resellers usually offer purchasers a broader range of hardware and software, making them a more viable option for companies looking to source a range of IT supplies, as well as those seeking advice on product compatibility.

 System Integrators